The Elephant in the Brain: Laughter

 The authors argue that laughter is not just a response to humour, but is better thought of as a 'play signal' - an indication that we do not have feelings of hostility towards the other party.
 A wide range of data is used to support this hypothesis including the fact that people laugh more in groups than on their own, the fact that babies laugh more with their mothers, and the fact that a person who is speaking in general laughs more than a person who is listening.

 Conversation

 Conversation is often thought of as a means of exchanging information.
-However, most conversations do not involve the exchange of useful information and the structure of conversation is often not optimised for this exchange.
-The authors argue that this is because the purpose of conversation is instead to show off our mental ability.
+However, most conversations do not involve the exchange of useful information, and the structure of conversation is often not optimised for this exchange.
+The authors argue that this is because a major purpose of conversation is instead to show off our mental ability.

 Consumption

 The authors discuss Thorstein Veblen's theory of conspicuous consumption.
 This is the idea that, though we may claim that we buy goods for practical purposes, the main purpose of buying many goods is to signal to others that we can afford to buy them.
 The authors then point out that many other things, apart from wealth, can be signaled through consumption.